nicklockwood/FastCoding/README.md

 The design goals of the FastCoder library are to be fast, flexible and secure.

-FastCoder is already faster (on average) for reading than any of the built-in serialization mechanisms in Cocoa, and is faster for writing than any format apart from JSON.
-File size is comparable to the other methods.
+FastCoder is already faster (on average) for reading than any of the built-in serialization mechanisms in Cocoa, and is faster for writing than NSKeyedArchiver (though a little slower than JSON or Plist writing).
+File size is smaller than NSKeyedArchiver, and comparable to the other methods.

-FastCoder supports more data types than either JSON or Plist coding (including NSSet and NSOrderedSet), and allows all supported ata types to be used as the keys in a dictionary, not just strings.
-FastCoder can also serialize most custom object types automatically using property inspection.
-For cases where this doesn't work, you can easily implement your own serialization using the FastCoding Protocol.
+FastCoder supports more data types than either JSON or Plist coding (including NSURL, NSValue, NSSet and NSOrderedSet), and allows all supported data types to be used as the keys in a dictionary, not just strings.

+FastCoder can also serialize your custom classes automatically using property inspection.
+For cases where this doesn't work automatically, you can easily implement your own serialization using the FastCoding Protocol.

 Supported OS & SDK Versions